Understanding How We Learn, Transforming How We Teach

-Experimenting with drawing, graphics and modalities in the studio as visualized behind the camera by the talented dancer and studio manager, Camilla Finlay.
+Experimenting with drawing, graphics, and modalities in the studio as visualized behind the camera by the talented dancer and studio manager, Camilla Finlay.

 Teaching the Teachers: Global Learning through Global Health

-Sue has worked with high-school teachers, locally and globally, to incorporate global health concepts, ideas, resources and tools with biological science, mathematics, art, and literature.
+Sue has worked with high-school teachers, locally and globally, to incorporate global health concepts, ideas, resources, and tools with biological science, mathematics, art, and literature.
 In the Boston area, what began as a pilot course that engaged a committed group of teachers from the Cambridge School of Weston (CSW), evolved into new curricular materials, experiments in pedagogy, a newly launched integrative course, and game-changing relationships.
-Download an iBook pdf describing the final art assignment for the integrative course with videos links to interviews with CSW art teacher, Tom Evans.
+Download an iBook pdf describing the final art assignment for the integrative course with video links to interviews with CSW art teacher, Tom Evans.

 Brainstorming with high school teachers about using wooden puzzles and maps to teach students about population density.